AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![](../../images/ui/resources/schemas/add-mixin-finish.png)

-The [!DNL Schema Editor] reappears with the field group-provided fields represented in the canvas.
+The [!DNL Schema Editor] reappears with the field-group-provided fields represented in the canvas.

 ![](../../images/ui/resources/schemas/mixins-added.png)